Stylistic Piano Playing

 What do you offer for an Intermediate or advance player or Professionals?

-I have taught a few classical pianists (with Bachelor's and/or Master's music degrees) who intend to learn modern piano playing, such as Pop/Rock/Jazz/Blues styles.
-Throughout my 15+ years of teaching experience, I have developed a private curriculum to introduce chord playing effectively, train left-hand movement based on a certain style, and learn how to speak in the modern musician's language.
-In addition, I will teach students how to capture a certain music feeling best.
-Please also see the question about the improvisation teaching approach below.
+I have taught several classical pianists with Bachelor's and Master's degrees who are interested in learning modern piano styles such as Pop, Rock, Jazz, and Blues.
+Over my 15+ years of teaching experience, I have developed a private curriculum designed to effectively introduce chord playing, train left-hand movement specific to each style, and help students communicate in the language of modern musicians.
+Additionally, I teach students how to capture specific musical feelings.

-Training to 'get' a certain music feeling is not a hard lesson, but it is a tricky process and requires specific customization based on the student's skill.
-I used various teaching techniques such as shifting the metronome counting, creating different beat subdivisions for the same song, and guiding with simplified written improvisation, which can help students to understand different styles of music.
+Training to understand a certain musical feeling is not overly complicated, but it's a nuanced process that requires customization based on each student's skill level.
+I employ various teaching techniques, such as adjusting metronome counts, creating different beat subdivisions for the same song, and providing guided improvisations.
+These strategies help students grasp the nuances of various musical styles.

-Training to 'get' a certain music feeling is not a hard lesson, but it is a tricky process and requires specific customization based on the student's skill.
-I used various teaching techniques such as shifting the metronome counting, creating different beat subdivisions for the same song, and guiding with simplified written improvisation, which can help students to understand different styles of music.
+Training to understand a certain musical feeling is not overly complicated, but it's a nuanced process that requires customization based on each student's skill level.
+I employ various teaching techniques, such as adjusting metronome counts, creating different beat subdivisions for the same song, and providing guided improvisations.
+These strategies help students grasp the nuances of various musical styles.

-For students who have never learned how to improvise or want to learn more about modern music (such as moving from classically oriented training), learning how to improvise can be confusing or non-existent.
+Learning how to improvise can be confusing or nonexistent for students who have never learned how to improvise or want to learn more about modern music (such as moving from classically oriented training).

 Starting with pop songs, I will guide learning improvisation by writing the notes in different colors.
 Please see the image below, a partial score of My Way, where the red color shows improvisation or melody fills.